Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 - Tulsa has played 10 games, with five wins against the spread.

-- When Tulsa picks up more than 395.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- In games that Tulsa totals more than 395.8 yards, the team is 3-2 against the spread and 3-3 overall.

 - The Golden Hurricane have turned the ball over 19 times this season, eight more turnovers than the Owls have forced (11).